noeltoivio/noeltoivio.github.io/index.md

     <source src="TrailmakersPioneers_Trailer.mp4" type="video/mp4">
 </video>

+> <b>Released:</b> March 2025 <br>
-> Released on Steam, Playstation 4, Playstation 5, Xbox One and Xbox Series S/X
+> <b>Platforms:</b> Steam, Playstation 4, Playstation 5, Xbox One and Xbox Series S/X

-### Design Responsibilites
-Combat Design
-- Boss Design 1, 2 & 3
-- All new enemy types
-- New player weapons

-Onboarding and First Time User Experience (FTUE)
-- Beginner Tutorial
-- New feature introductions
+I was both Head Design Responsible for <b>combat</b> (which meant spearheading the boss designs, enemies, new weapons) as well as being responsible for <b>onboarding and first time user experience</b>, which meant designing the tutorial and new feature introductions.
+This was extra important in TM as one of the main problems with the game throughout it's history was the large amount of players dropping the game early on because of it's complexity.

 <a href="trailmakers.html" class="btn">Design thought process ↗</a>